xcomagent95/Geosoftware2021/README.md

 ## Map

-The map page provides access the the actual application. locations and tours can be viewed here.
-Additionaly nearest busstops from a location and weather information at these busstops can be requested here.
+The map page provides access the the actual application.
+Locations and tours can be viewed here.
+Additionaly nearest busstops from a location and weather information at these busstops can also be requested.
 It can be accessed via "http://localhost:3000/map".

 ## Editor